-This essay appears in the October/November issue of The American Reader (available here).
+This essay appears in Vol. 1 No. 1 of The American Reader (available here).

 J. Edgar Hoover’s “Charismatic Bureaucracy”